d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 #@save
 def reorg_train_valid(data_dir, labels, valid_ratio):
+    """Split the validation set out of the original training set."""
     # The number of examples of the class that has the fewest examples in the
     # training dataset
     n = collections.Counter(labels.values()).most_common()[-1][1]